 The Alpha Delta Phi Society is a self-governing, coeducational organization dedicated to cultivating character, scholarship, and enduring friendships.
-With seven active chapters and three affiliates, our literary society is one of North America’s foremost coeducational Greek-letter institutions.
+With seven active chapters and five affiliates, our literary society is one of North America’s foremost coeducational Greek-letter institutions.
 Our literary tradition fosters life-long intellectual growth, mentoring, and achievement among our members.
 The Alpha Delta Phi was founded by Samuel Eells in 1832 to encourage free thought and to supplement a rigid classroom education.

 “[Alpha Delta Phi] must be built on a more comprehensive scale than other societies, in regard to its intellectual proportions; providing for every variety of taste and talent, and embracing every department of literature and science.”